snowplow/snowplowanalytics.com/_posts/2019-05-14-snowplow-r114-polonnaruwa-enrichments/index.md

 - `headers` -> `payload.context.headers`
 - `body` -> `payload.body`

-The body of the HTTP response is expexted to be a JSON with either a string field `error` containing the error message if a problem happened on the remote adapter, or a field `events` which is a list of `Map[String, String]`, each map being placed in the parameters of a raw event
+The body of the HTTP response is expected to be a JSON with either a string field `error` containing the error message if a problem happened on the remote adapter, or a field `events` which is a list of `Map[String, String]`, each map being placed in the parameters of a raw event
 (a collector payload can contain several raw events).